emitha/cloudtestdrive/readme.md

 ## Introduction ##

-This project contains the lab materials for the Cloud Test Drive events organized in various locations.
+This project contains the lab materials for the Cloud Test Drive events organized in Switzerland.
 Participants can experiment through these labs with a series of Oracle Cloud Services.

 ![](common/images/Introslide.PNG)

-During this day you will be able to experience the various cloud services hands-on.
+During this half-day you will be able to experience the various cloud services hands-on.
 Below you find the link to all labs already available :

 ## Application Development ##